wenjunjiecn/COMP62542-project/Readme.md

 ## Start the whole system

 Update: We have deployed our system on a cloud server.
-			   The url for the cloud server is https://studentsystem.tech/landing
+			   The url for the cloud server is ~~https://studentsystem.tech/landing~~ (The website is currently inaccessible because the free server has expired)

 To start the whole system, you need to run the Java file named "*StudentSystemApplication.java*", located at "./src/main/java/com/uom/cs/studentsystem".